WarmMilkCodes/GameNewsBot/README.md

-# GameNewsBot - A discord bot
+# BattlefieldNewsBot - Discord Bot

-This discord bot use steam news api to keep your discord channel updated with game news.
-The bot allows you to register the Steam app ids of your favorite games, checks periodically for games news and posts them on your Discord channel.
+This discord bot use steam news api to keep your discord channel updated with Battlefield 2042 news.
+The bot checks periodically for game news and posts them on your Discord channel.

 ### Dependencies